ROME - ITALYHEAVEN.CO.UK: ITALY TOURISM & TRAVEL GUIDE

 Price range: in our mid-range selection we have listed hotels where overnight prices for a double room range from €100 - €300, depending on the time of year.

 These are hotels for travellers who neither want to suffer the discomforts of budget accommodation, nor to splash out on luxury.
-Most are good, traditional places to stay - if you are looking for something a bit different, try our selection of recommended hip hotels.
+Most are good, traditional places to stay – if you are looking for something a bit different, try our selection of recommended stylish hotels.
 We have included some particularly cheap three and four-star hotels on our budget hotels page.

 Favourites